 There is no one-size-fits-all answer to this question, as the steps vary depending on your previous education and work experience.
 Yet, there are some common steps that many people take when looking to become an information security manager.

-According to Cyberseek, 12 percent of cybersecurity managers obtained an associate degree,67 percent of them have earned bachelors and 21 percent pursued a masters degree.
+Per Cyberseek’s data, 1 percent of cybersecurity managers obtained an associate degree, 48 percent of them have earned a bachelor’s and 51 percent pursued a master’s degree.

 In most cases, people may pursue a bachelor’s degree in information security or a related field, such as computer science.
 Some also have a master’s degree in a related area, such as information security.